Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 # Informed search strategies
 Informed (heuristic) search uses hints about the location of goals.
 These hints come in the form of an heuristic function $h(n)$, that estimates the cost of the cheapest path from the state at node $n$ to a goal state.
 ## Greedy best-first search
 - This search is similar to a best-fist search that has as evaluation function the heuristic function: $f(n) = h(n)$.
-Thus, it expands first the node with lower $h(n)$
+Thus, it expands first the node with lower $h(n)$.
-- The solution found is not optimal in cost
+- The solution found is not optimal in cost.
-- Time and space complexity is $O(|V|)$
+- Time and space complexity is $O(|V|)$.
 ## A\* search
 - A\* search is a best-first search that uses as evaluation function the sum of the path cost from the initial node to the current and the estimated cost to a goal state: $f(n) = g(n) + h(n)$.
-In other words, $f(n)$ represents the estimated cost of the best path that continues from $n$ to a goal
+In other words, $f(n)$ represents the estimated cost of the best path that continues from $n$ to a goal.
-- An admissible heuristic function is one that never overestimates the cost to reach a goal (it's therefore optimistic)
+- An admissible heuristic function is one that never overestimates the cost to reach a goal (it's therefore optimistic).
 - A consistent heuristic function can be described by the triangle inequality: a side of a triangle cannot be longer than the sum of the other two sides.
-A consistent function is also admissible
+A consistent function is also admissible.
-- A\* search is always complete
+- A\* search is always complete.
-- With an admissible function, A\* is cost-optimal
+- With an admissible function, A\* is cost-optimal.
-- With a consistent function, the optimal path is found when the fist goal node is reached, therefore we can do an early goal test
+- With a consistent function, the optimal path is found when the fist goal node is reached, therefore we can do an early goal test.
-- With inadmissible heuristic, the search will find the optimal solution only if two scenarios are guaranteed: the heuristic can be admissible just for the optimal path and must not overestimate more than $C^\ast - C_2$ (given $C_2$ the cost of the second optimal solution after $C^\ast$)
+- With inadmissible heuristic, the search will find the optimal solution only if two scenarios are guaranteed: the heuristic can be admissible just for the optimal path and must not overestimate more than $C^\ast - C_2$ (given $C_2$ the cost of the second optimal solution after $C^\ast$).
 - A\* with a consistent heuristic is optimally efficient, in the sense that every other algorithm doing the same search must expand all nodes that A\* surely has expanded.
-In fact, A\* prunes away loads of unnecessary nodes
+In fact, A\* prunes away loads of unnecessary nodes.
 - A\* has a lot of qualities, but it expands a lot of nodes.
 It surely expands all nodes that have $f(n) < C^\ast$ and some that have $f(n) = C^\ast$.
-No node with $f(n) > C^\ast$ is expanded
+No node with $f(n) > C^\ast$ is expanded.
 ## Weighted A\* search
-- It is a version of A\* search where the evaluation function is $f(n) = g(n) + W \times h(n)$ with $W>1$
+- It is a version of A\* search where the evaluation function is $f(n) = g(n) + W \times h(n)$ with $W>1$.
-- This algorithm is useful if we accept satisficing solutions (suboptimal ones), found by searches with inadmissible heuristics (that overestimates), so that we can limit memory requirements
+- This algorithm is useful if we accept satisficing solutions (suboptimal ones), found by searches with inadmissible heuristics (that overestimates), so that we can limit memory requirements.
-- The solution found will have a cost between $C^\ast$ and $W \times C^\ast$
+- The solution found will have a cost between $C^\ast$ and $W \times C^\ast$.
-- Weighted A\* search can be seen as a generalization of other searches:
+- Weighted A\* search can be seen as a generalization of other searches.

 > | Search                   | Evaluation              | Weight           |
 > |:-------------------------|:-----------------------:|:----------------:|